zer2/fantasy-basketball-optimizer/notes.md

 Rankings and algorithms are based on the methods described in [this paper](https://arxiv.org/abs/2307.02188).
+A simplified version of the analysis can be found [here](https://github.com/zer2/Fantasy-Basketball--in-progress-/blob/main/readme.md).
 As detailed in the paper, the algorithms all utilize many simplifying assumptions and are not guaranteed to achieve success.

 The most important weaknesses to keep in mind for H-scoring are
 * There is no implicit handling of value above replacement differences across positions.
 If the algorithm is